 Type Ia supernovae are white dwarf stars composed of carbon and oxygen which undergo a thermonuclear explosion, but the nature of the progenitor stars and the mechanism of the explosion is highly debated.

-Late-time light curves are thought to be powered by the radioactive decay of 57Co and provide an independent method to constrain the progenitors of Type Ia supernova.
-We compared five near-by Type Ias with simulation models of near-Chandrashekar and sub-Chandrashek ar white dwarfs, and see a clear distinction between the two types of progenitors.
+Late-time light curves are thought to be powered by the radioactive decay of 57Co and provide an independent method to constrain the progenitors of Type Ia supernovae.
+We compared five nearby Type Ias with simulation models of near-Chandrashekar and sub-Chandrashekar ar white dwarfs, and saw a clear distinction between the two types of progenitors.
 The red markers are the near-Chandra models while the blue ones are the sub-Chandra models.
 Color gradients represent the metallicity of the models.

 Copyright © All rights reserved | This website is made with template from Colorlib